- Post

 I consider Boorman’s Excalibur to be the high watermark for Arthurian Myth adaptations.
 No one has done it better.
 However, with such a huge story covering so much material, I think it could use a little breathing room to focus on specific elements more.
 So I’ve turned Excalibur into a miniseries that chronicles Arthur’s birth to his death.
 It can be viewed on its own with just the Excalibur parts or you can include other Arthurian adaptations if you’d like.

-This is the opening act of Boorman’s Excalibur, untouched.
+This is the opening act of Boorman’s Excalibur with some minor cuts.
 I think this is just about the perfect introduction to who both Merlin and Uther are while also setting up Morgana as the villain of the tale.

 Guy Ritchie’s decidedly non-traditional take on Arthur’s upbringing is not very kindly regarded, but I think it does the best job of depicting how powerful Excalibur is and the battles he fought to earn his place as king.